Dual-Target Immunotherapy Shows 52% Response

 Most mesothelioma immunotherapies target a single pathway.
 BNT327 is a bispecific antibody that simultaneously blocks PD-L1 (an immune checkpoint tumors use to hide from the immune system) and VEGF-A (a protein tumors use to grow blood vessels).
 This dual-targeting approach attacks mesothelioma on two fronts.

 The results in peritoneal mesothelioma were particularly striking.
-Among six peritoneal patients in the trial, five responded to treatment (83% response rate) and all six achieved disease control.
-Their median progression-free survival reached 19.5 months.
+Among eight peritoneal patients in the trial, six responded to treatment (75% confirmed response rate) and all eight achieved disease control.
 Notably, peritoneal mesothelioma has no specifically approved treatments.